namtx/obsidian/content/notes/Events.md

 - "Fat" events are preferred.
 This is to ensure that a consumer is able to action an event without having to make a sync cal to the producer service.
 ##### CDC
-The structure of the CDC events are fixed by the [[notes/Debezium Connectors]]
+The structure of the CDC events are fixed by the [[Debezium Connectors]]
 ##### Entity Change Event
 Entity change event contain the state of the entity after the change.
 Optional event metadata, like `company_id` or `employee_id` (when applicable) should be included on the root level for both `changed` and `deleted` events.